 Owners of property situated within an area affected by-

-- i. a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of 2002); or - ii. serious adverse social or economic conditions.
+a) a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of 2002); or

-The above category of customers will be treated in terms of clause 12 of this Policy;
+The above category of customers will be treated in terms of clause 10 of these by-laws.